-For a realistic OSNR measurement in the presence of noise shaping, it is essential to measure the filtered noise value in the passband of the optical filters in a system (often called "in-band" OSNR measurement).
-Three methods of achieving this are described in clauses III.1.1 to III.1.4.
+For a realistic OSNR measurement in the presence of noise shaping, it is essential to measure the filtered noise value in the passband of the optical filters in a system (often called 'in-band' OSNR measurement).
+Three methods of achieving this are described in the following clauses.